Mexican free-tailed bat: Economic importance

 In Austin, Texas, a colony of Mexican free-tailed bats summers (they winter in Mexico) under the Congress Avenue Bridge 10 blocks south of the Texas State Capitol.
 It is the largest urban colony in North America, with an estimated 1,500,000 bats.
 Each night they eat 10000 to 30000 lb of insects.
 Each year, they attract 100,000 tourists who come to watch them.
 In Houston, Texas, a colony is living under the Waugh Street Bridge over Buffalo Bayou.
 It is the home to 250,000 bats and also attracts viewers.
-The Mexican free-tailed bat is the official flying mammal of the state of Texas.
+The Mexican free-tailed bat is the official flying mammal of the state of Texas, as well as Oklahoma.

 Hundreds of tons of guano were mined in Texas annually between 1900 and 1980.
 In the early 20th century, bat guano was Texas' largest mineral export, before oil.
 In 1863, a gun powder factory opened near San Antonio, the saltpeter of which was provided by local guano mines.